 Toddy T2N Cold Brew System – Cold Steep Coffee Brew

 Toddy is a revolutionary way to make cold brewing a breeze.
 You make coffee for a few days, and then store it in the fridge.
-The ground coffee never gets warm, so the flavours are perfectly preserved.
-Of course if you need a hobby you could do this using a French press.
+The ground coffee never gets warm, so the flavors are perfectly preserved.
+Of course, if you need a hobby you could do this using a French press.
 You make it today and drink it tomorrow, I have done it a few times, but I think Toddy is the best way to prepare it.
-You don’t have to go through the brewing process everyday.
+You don’t have to go through the brewing process every day.

 How to Avoid Stomach Pain from Coffee

 There are a few ways to minimize the effect of coffee on your stomach.
 Acid reflux, heartburn, and stomach pain can be avoided by using one or more of the tips in the list below.
 Each approach has its own advantages and disadvantages, and some methods will work for you, some will not, but being informed will help you choose.
 The last two tips are the easiest to implement, and maybe the most efficient.

 - Choose low acid beans You can choose naturally low acid beans, or specially processed beans such as Puroast, HealthWise, Folgers Simply Smooth, or Hevla.

 - Drink decaf If you like just the taste of coffee, and you don’t care about caffeine content, decaf is just the right choice.
 Caffeine is one of the components that irritate the most your stomach.
 You can also make it half decaf, half regular, and test it out.

 - Add milk to your coffee By adding milk, you can sensibly smooth out your cup.